A translation of weighted LTL formulas to weighted B\"uchi automata over {\omega}-valuation monoids: Product -valuation monoids, generalized product -valuation monoids, and their properties

 \begin{remark} Observe that for every $k\in K,$ it holds $k_{1}\cdot\left( k_{2}\cdot k_{3}\right) =\left( k_{1}\cdot k_{2}\right) \cdot k_{3}$ for every $k_{1},k_{2},k_{3}\in\left\{ \mathbf{0},\mathbf{1},k\right\} $ such that $k_{i}\in K\backslash\left\{ \mathbf{0},\mathbf{1}\right\} $ for at most one $i\in \left\{1,2,3\right\}$. \end{remark}

-We introduce now the notion of \textit{restricted} product $\omega$-valuation monoids.
-These are defined with the same way as product $\omega$-valuation monoids with the difference that these structures are equipped with a restricted version of Property 1.
+We introduce now the notion of \textit{generalized} product $\omega$-valuation monoids.
+These are defined with the same way as product $\omega$-valuation monoids with the difference that these structures are equipped with a restricted version of the distributivity property of $Val^{\omega}$ over finite sums.